musserdn/challenges/README.md

   Clone this repo locally and then run by node index.js in your terminal.

   ## [Usage](#usage)
   Use this to generate a readme, push to github and then store in your root where your readme is located.
+View a demo of the application here: [Youtube Demo Video](https://youtu.be/cJ-1MPcsW_U).

   ## [Credits](#credits)
   This project uses [Inquirer.js](https://www.npmjs.com/package/inquirer)